Leody Taveras Player Props: Rangers vs. Astros

 Astros Pitching Rankings (2022)

-- Garcia (0-1) makes the start for the Astros, his third of the season.
+- Brown (1-0) makes the start for the Astros, his third of the season.

-- In his last time out on Saturday, the righty tossed four innings against the Minnesota Twins, giving up four earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty tossed seven innings against the Minnesota Twins, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.